This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Ask his primary healthcare provider for information about how to take care of injuries.
+Ask his healthcare provider for information about how to take care of injuries.

 How to help the elder:

 - Report physical abuse: It may be hard to report physical abuse, but it is very important.
-Caregivers can help the elder if he is at risk for or is a victim of physical abuse.
+Healthcare providers can help the elder if he is at risk for or is a victim of physical abuse.

-- Attend follow-up visits with the elder: A caregiver may talk to you, the elder, his family, friends, or those who should be held responsible for physical abuse.
+- Attend follow-up visits with the elder: A healthcare provider may talk to you, the elder, his family, friends, or those who should be held responsible for physical abuse.
 This may include what may happen if physical abuse does not stop.

 For support and more information:

 - National Center on Elder Abuse

 Phone: 1- 855 - 500-3537